 Status of Community Health Services in Kenya

 Community health services (CHS) in Kenya are a critical aspect of healthcare delivery, particularly in underserved areas, serving as a bridge between formal health systems and communities.
 It is essential in promoting and maintaining the health of individuals and communities.
-Community Health Volunteers (CHVs) play a crucial role in providing basic health services to communities, including health education, disease prevention, and treatment.
-Despite the importance of CHS, the sector faces several challenges, including inadequate coverage, lack of remuneration for CHVs, inadequate training and supervision, and retention challenges.
+Community Health Promoters (CHPs) play a crucial role in providing basic health services to communities, including health education, disease prevention, and treatment.
+Despite the importance of CHS, the sector faces several challenges, including inadequate coverage, lack of remuneration for CHPs, inadequate training and supervision, and retention challenges.
 This position paper discusses the importance of CHS in Kenya, the challenges facing the sector, and recommendations for addressing these challenges.

 Importance of Community Health Services in Kenya

-Community health services are essential in improving health outcomes, especially in underserved areas.
-CHVs are the primary healthcare providers in these areas, providing a wide range of services, including health education, disease prevention, and treatment.
-CHS provide a cost-effective way of delivering basic health services to communities, reducing the burden on formal health systems.
-Moreover, CHS help to improve the quality of healthcare services provided to the community, as CHVs are better placed to understand the specific health needs of their communities.
-CHVs are the first point of contact for many communities, and they help to reduce the burden on formal health systems by identifying and treating minor illnesses before they become severe.
+Moreover, CHS helps to improve the quality of healthcare services provided to the community, as CHPs are better placed to understand the specific health needs of their communities.
+CHPs are the first point of contact for many communities, and they help to reduce the burden on formal health systems by identifying and treating minor illnesses before they become severe.
 CHS is, therefore, essential in addressing health inequalities by bringing essential health services closer to the people, especially those in rural and underserved areas.

 Challenges Facing Community Health Services in Kenya